dy5topian/nerv/README.md

 - there should be a way to simplify this more maybe?
 - so nmap agent look like working , one issue is that i need to store the result of celery in the result field in the database! [done]
-- i need to figure out a way to parge each tool output and store it in a way the is easly accessable and easy to output for the user.
+- i need to figure out a way to parge each tool output and store it in a way the is easly accessible and easy to output for the user.
 - find what to put for the user while the scan is ongoing(output each finshed task or wait till everything is finished)[SEMI-DONE]
 - find a way to run everything with one command instead of 4 open teminal sessions
 - Ids in uuid4() maybe just make it simple and incremental? this also would avoid collusion?[DONE]